-Pepper Sichuan has many health benefits and is a good source of minerals and vitamins.
+Health benefits: Pepper Sichuan has many health benefits and is a good source of minerals and vitamins.
 It contains essential oils and is also known to have antioxidant properties.
-Similarly to black peppers, Pepper Sichuan also improve the digestion.
-It contains vitamin-A, copper, potassium, iron, manganese, phosphorous, selenium and zinc.
+Similar to black peppers, Pepper Sichuan also improves digestion.
+It contains vitamin-A, copper, potassium, iron, manganese, phosphorous, selenium, and zinc.

 How to use:

 - Fry before using it and rub onto duck and pork

 - Add to stir-fries, sauces, spice rubs, and braises.

 - Use it to make the popular dumpling dish“Momo” with meat and vegetables.

 - Use to make the popular dishes Bang bang Ji with chicken and Kung Pao Chicken

 - In Tibetan cuisine, use to flavour rice-cake dumplings